The Katherine Vaughns Internship Program

 Become a Camp CS Counselor!

-This part-time, summer internship lets you work in a professional theater, develop your skills as an artist and arts educator, and support the growth of young theater artists.
-Applicants must be 18+ years of age by summer 2017.
-Apply now.
+This part-time, Summer internship lets you work in a professional theater, develop your skills as an artist and arts educator, and support the growth of young theater artists.
+Applicants must be 18+ years of age by Summer 2017.